Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Analytical cost Analysis

-The cost analysis is shown in \autoref{tab:cost}.
+The cost analysis of our protocol is shown in \autoref{tab:cost}, compared with baselines with analytical results provided in their work.
 The byte size of the finite field is chosen to be 4 and we count the exponent and the mantissa part in \autoref{p:softmax} as 4 and 8 bytes.
-AriaNN \cite{ryffel2020ariann} results are from their articles.
 We see significant improvements in inter-party communication rounds compared to Falcon, and significant theoretical reduction in the amount of communication data compared to both Falcon and AriaNN.

 The actual speedup of a particular neural network depends on its structure including the ratio between linear and non-linear operations, the order of linear/non-linear operations/layers (which determines if protocols like \autoref{p:matmulrelu} can be applied), the input dimensions, etc. The communication setting and the computational power also matter.
 We discuss the performance in \autoref{sec:experiment}.